 If the instrument is still under warranty and its performance is outside specified limits, please contact your local Keithley Instruments office, sales partner, or distributor.
-You can also call the corporate headquarters of Keithley Instruments (toll-free inside the U.S. and Canada only) at 1-800-935-5595, or from outside the U.S. at +1-440-248-0400.
-For worldwide contact numbers, visit the Keithley Instruments website (tek.com/keithley).
+You can also call the Tektronix corporate headquarters (toll-free inside the U.S. and Canada only) at 1-800-833-9200.
+For worldwide contact numbers, visit tek.com/contact-us.